Gabon Travel Information

 also a concern and visitors should keep their car doors locked and their windows up while driving, and never leave valuables visible in their vehicles.
 Unfortunately, Police are often slow to respond

 Taking photographs of government buildings, including the Presidential Palace, the airport, and all military sites, is prohibited.

 French is the principal business language and formal business attire is required.
 Handshakes are an acceptable method of greeting and business cards should have a French translation.
 Office hours in Gabon are generally 7.30am to 12pm and 2.30pm to 6pm, Monday to Friday.

 Travellers to Gabon may import three litres of wine and one litre of spirits, 400 cigarettes/cigarillos or 125g cigars or 500g of tobacco and up to 500g of jewellery.
 Counterfeit goods, child pornography, non-prescription drugs, and unlicensed arms and ammunition (without permission from the government) are prohibited.
-Bring prescription drugs in their original package, with a letter from the doctor who issued them detailing what they are and why they are needed.
+Visitors should bring prescription drugs in their original package, with a letter from the doctor who issued them detailing what they are and why they are needed.